tjdwill/tomlp/vim_config.md

 2. Install via `:PlugInstall`
 3. Install `coc-rust-analyzer` via `:CocInstall coc-rust-analyzer`
+4. Install `coc-json` for Config (add `autocmd FileType json syntax match Comment +\/\/.\+$+` to VIMRC to fix comment highlighting)
-4. Source the [example configuration](https://github.com/neoclide/coc.nvim#example-vim-configuration) in your vimrc or paste it directly.
+5. Source the [example configuration](https://github.com/neoclide/coc.nvim#example-vim-configuration) in your vimrc or paste it directly.
     - Important for Tab completion and other features.
-5. Add the following to `:CocConfig` to control what is checked by cargo clean.
+6. Add the following to `:CocConfig` to control what is checked by cargo clean.

 ```json
     "workspace.ignoredFolders": [